Unitary description of the Jaynes-Cummings model under fractional-time dynamics: Acknowledgements

 \section{Acknowledgements}

-The author thanks Maike A. F. dos Santos for his valuable comments and clarifications that significantly improved the work.
+The author thanks Maike A. F. dos Santos, Antonio S. M. de Castro, and Thiago T. Tsutsui for their valuable comments and clarifications that significantly improved the work.
 Thanks are also due to Bárbara Amaral and the members of the Quantum Foundation Group (IFUSP) for their insightful discussions.
 Additionally, the author would like to acknowledge financial support from Instituto Serrapilheira, and the Pró-Reitoria de Pesquisa e Inovação (PRPI) from the Universidade de São Paulo (USP) by financial support through the Programa de Estímulo à Supervisão de Pós-Doutorandos por Jovens Pesquisadores.